 Suck it up Shelique, this is your world.

 Taking a deep breath, I straightened my spine and walked into the kitchen.
 “Thank you for inviting me to your home Dante.
 It’s beautiful,”

 Finally turning to face me, his blazing cerulean eyes are the first to capture me.
-However, his naked upper half are quite a distraction as my gaze flutters in a struggle to keep the eye connection.
-I don’t want Dante to see my gawking, that would be embarrassing and unprofessional.
+However, his naked upper half is quite a distraction as my gaze flutters in a struggle to keep the eye connection.
+I don’t want Dante to see my gawking that would be embarrassing and unprofessional.
 Nevertheless, I think I failed that test when I see his lips tugging up to the side, creating his heart-melting smirk and in his hand is a plate with a huge slab of chocolate cake.